Geo TV airs Lux Style Awards 2020 today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The LUX Style Awards 2020 is honoring nominees in 28 categories in the genres of Fashion, Film, Music and Television for the year 2020.
-Tune into Geo TV and watch the show on Saturday at 7:30 pm.
+KARACHI: The LUX Style Awards 2020 is honoring nominees in 28 categories in the genres of Fashion, Film, Music and Television for year 2020.
+Tune into Geo TV and watch the show on Saturday at 7:30 PM.

 The inception of LUX style Awards occurred in 2002 and brought fashion and entertainment industry of Pakistan together to celebrate their achievements.
 Since then, LUX Style Awards has continued to serve as a platform that honors excellence by acknowledging existing and emerging talent from the Fashion, Film, Music and Television industry.
 The Lux Style Awards is in its 19th year and this time, the show has embraced the new normal and brought a virtual show for the first time in its history.